BirdeeHub/shelua/README.md

 print(u) -- prints "bar", "baz", "foo"
 ```

 Pipelines can be also written as chained function calls.
-Lua allows to omit parens, so the syntax really resembles unix shell:
+Lua allows you to omit parens, so the syntax really resembles unix shell:

 ``` lua
 -- $ ls /bin | grep $filter | wc -l